GlenKPeterson/Cymling/README.md

 ```

 ## Operators
 Infix operators allow very Natural-Language friendly syntax, but can quickly lead to confusion with precedence and overriding.
-So there will be very few operators in this language, mostly for the type system.
+So there will be very few infix operators in this language, mostly for the type system.

 Operators (in precedence order):
  - `.` for function application
  - `=` associates keys with values in records/maps.

 Type operators (in precedence order):
- - `<T>` Defines a symbol (in this case, the letter `T` to be used as a parameterized type.
+ - `<T>` Specifies a generic type, like Java, Scala, and Kotlin
- - `:` Defines a type (TODO: return type, or just plain type?).
+ - `:` Introduces a type, like Scala and Kotlin.
  - `|` ("or") for union types, `&` ("and") for intersection types

 ### Dot Operator